Skip to main content

 To be certified by RSPO, palm oil growers need to comply with the following seven principles:

-(RSPO Principles and Criteria 2018 update)
+(RSPO Principles and Criteria 2024 update)

-2. Operate legally and respect rights
+2. Operate legally and with accountability

-4. Respect community and human rights and deliver benefits
+4. Respect community and human rights, and deliver benefits

-5. Support smallholder inclusion
+5. Support and provide opportunities for smallholder inclusion

-6. Respect workers’ rights and conditions
+6. Respect workers’ rights and working conditions

-“ We welcome Ferrero’s Palm Oil Charter, firstly because it builds on a successful implementation of previous commitments and associates words to action; secondly, Ferrero is demonstrating its commitment to driving environmental and social excellence linked to strong core values and long-term change.
+“ We welcome Ferrero’s Palm oil charter, firstly because it builds on a successful implementation of previous commitments and associates words to action; secondly, Ferrero is demonstrating its commitment to driving environmental and social excellence linked to strong core values and long-term change.
 Finally, this Charter will inspire other companies to raise their bar, as collective leverage and action remain critical to scale impact beyond one company’s supply chain.

 Bastien Sachet, Earthworm Foundation CEO.